Gravity is an attractive force that exists between two bodies. Gravity exists between the Sun and the Earth. Gravity exists between Earth and us.

 In gravity, the term ‘proportional to its mass’ means that the greater the mass, the greater the gravity.

-However, the moon’s gravity has an effect on the earth as well, moving the oceans as the tidal movement.
+However, the moon has an effect on us as well, moving the oceans as the tidal movement.

 There is an attraction between objects that have mass and that is the general definition of ‘gravity’.

 Albert Einstein spent many years studying mass, energy and gravity and eventually developed his general theory of relativity.

 Did you know, gravity is actually different, depending upon where you are located on the planet.

 An object that is at the equator weighs less than the same object that was placed at the North Pole.